-BNL's participation in the Annual Car Free Day Long Island (LI) on September 22, 2017.
-In an effort to increase employee awareness and appreciation of the environmental, health, and economic benefits of sustainable means of transportation, employees were encouraged to make a pledge on the Car Free Day LI website to be carfree or car-lite on September 22 and commit to drive less by carpooling, biking, walking, or telecommuting.
-Sixty-three employees participated by making pledges to carpool, bike, walk, and telecommute to reduce their driving for one day.
+- During BNL's Celebration of Earth Day on April 19, a representative of New York State's 511NYRideshare program disseminated information on ridesharing and its benefits to employees. - BNL participated in Car Free Day Long Island on September 21, 2018, an annual event to increase employee awareness and appreciation of the environmental, health, and economic benefits of sustainable means of transportation.
+Through various promotional efforts, employees were encouraged to make a pledge on the Car Free Day LI website to be car-free or car-lite on September 21 and commit to drive less by carpooling, biking, walking, or teleworking.
+Thirty-five employees participated by making pledges to carpool, bike, walk, and telework to reduce their driving for one day.